JonadPulaj/vipr-gator/README.md

 - **`why3shapes.gz`** — shape information to keep session mapping stable.
 - **`viper_cert_trimmed.mlw`** — pretty print version, no helper predicates/lemmas.

+**Readibility and Surveyability.** `viper_cert.why` contains roughly 100 lemmas, the majority of which are helper lemmas that guide [Why3](https://www.why3.org/) and do not need to be read.
+Thus to improve readability we include `viper_cert_trimmed.mlw` which does not contain any predicates/lemmas that can be ignored.
+In `viper_cert.why` we clearly indicate the main lemmas with comments.

 ### Environment & Reproducibility